Learning Pessimism for Robust and Efficient Off-Policy Reinforcement Learning: Generalized Pessimism Learning

-In practice, \textit{GPL} alternates the optimizations of $\beta$ for the current bias, and both $\phi$ and $\theta$, with the corresponding updated RL objectives.
-This procedure is similar to the automatic exploration temperature optimization proposed by \citet{sac-alg}, approximating dual gradient descent \citep{convex}.
-We can estimate the current bias according to Eqn.~\ref{approx_bias} at minimal extra cost by negating the errors from the TD-loss.
+In practice, GPL alternates the optimizations of $\beta$ for the current bias, and both actor and critic parameters, with the corresponding updated RL objectives.
+This is similar to the automatic exploration temperature optimization proposed by \citet{sac-alg}, approximating dual gradient descent \citep{convex}.
+We can estimate the current bias according to Eqn.~\ref{approx_bias} by simply negating the already-computed errors from the TD-loss, with trivial cost.
 Thus, we name this procedure \textit{dual TD-learning}.
+We provide a schematic overview of GPL with dual TD-learning in Fig.~\ref{figure:schem-ov}.